maedadev/ready-for-migration/README.md

 |`?status=503&random=10` |randomly respond with specified status code, once in a specified number as `random`.|
 |`?sleep=60` |health check after sleeping specified seconds.|

 NOTE: Other patterns than listed in the above example will be ignored.
+NOTE: "sleep" parameter is disabled in default for avoiding DoS attack.
+To enabling this, you set environment variables "RFM_ENABLE_SLEEP" as "1".

 ## License
 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).